rvzm/bvzm/README.md

 --------|--------------|----------
-anyone  | regme        | Registers you into the userfile, if you arent already in it. anyone  | greet        | using 'greet set' will set your greet - this does not go by userfile handles anyone  | bvzm         | this command by itself shows an error message -->    | - help       | shows help information about bvzm.tcl - currently only the bvzm command
+anyone  | regme        | Registers you into the userfile, if you arent already in it. anyone  | greet        | using 'greet set' will set your greet - this does not go by userfile handles anyone  | slap         | slap someone with a random object from the slapdata file, specified via settings->file->slapdata anyone  | bitchslap    | slap someone with a Banzai item, specified via the file set in settings->file->slapbanzai anyone  | bvzm         | this command by itself shows an error message -->    | - help       | shows help information about bvzm.tcl - currently only the bvzm command
  -----> | -- /command/ | show command help for a specified command